About Me

 My professional voyage began about 20 years ago, a fresh MBA graduate from Cornell University.
-At Digital Equipment Corporation, I found my strengths lay in bringing people together to improve customer engagement.
-By the time I had left my position as Director of Customer Loyalty & Quality worldwide, we had improved loyalty 40%.
-I went on to study leadership, guide executives and work closely with leaders from diverse companies, first as the Northeast Director of The Center for Quality of Management and then as a management consultant to senior executives.
+At Digital Equipment Corporation, I found I loved bringing people together to improve customer engagement.
+By the time I left my position as Director of Customer Loyalty & Quality worldwide, we had improved loyalty 40%.
+I loved leading and mentoring others, so I went on to study leadership, guide executives and work closely with leaders from diverse companies, first as the Northeast Director of The Center for Quality of Management and then as a management consultant to senior executives.

 In my work, I noticed that positive attributes and skills often went unnoticed, or were even squelched.
+I also noticed that when I brought my enthusiasm and positive energy to my work, people responded in powerful ways and my impact expanded.
 Why is it, I wondered, that signature strengths in individuals often go untapped?
-This question compelled me to explore Positive Psychology, founded by Dr. Martin Seligman at the University of Pennsylvania.
+How can we encourage leaders to bring out more joy, passion, and fun?
+These questions compelled me to explore Positive Psychology, founded by Dr. Martin Seligman at the University of Pennsylvania.
 Positive psychology focuses on healthy organizations, positive emotions, and flourishing.
 I dove in and earned a Master of Applied Positive Psychology.

 Initially, my research focused on inspiration and motivation in business leaders, but in the midst of my investigation, a heartbreaking event changed my life.